 - Neck injuries – Whiplash is one of the most common injuries sustained from a result of a car crash.
 We handle many whiplash claims on a regular basis.
 However, it is not the only neck injury that car crash victims encounter.
 Disc injury and cervical dislocation can also occur.

-- Head and bran injuries – Needless to say, brain injury is one of the most debilitating and unfortunately common injuries passengers and drivers experience.
+- Head and brain injuries – Needless to say, brain injury is one of the most debilitating and unfortunately common injuries passengers and drivers experience.
 Depending on the extent of the brain damage and the area impacted, symptoms can be either classed as severe, moderate, or mild.

 - Car accident claim not my fault for the accident – someone else must be to blame